 posted 06-10-2007 11:43 AM ET (US)

-THe CD was way in the weeds as to what I should find.. and I think I found all of it..
-I will hook up the only two possible alarm ckts.. the low resivour oil and cyll overtemp switch..
+First let me say never buy a CD of a manual.
+The CD was way in the weeds as to what I should find and I think I found all of it.
+I will hook up the only two possible alarm--the low reservour oil and cylinder over-temp switch.

 posted 06-10-2007 12:04 PM ET (US)

-FWIW, my 2 cents (very limited experience).
 Sounds like carb hi speed jets are clogged.
 And one more important thing.
-Guy down at Shore Marine in Quinby, VA. seemed like a very knowledgeable and experienced guy (my opinion) was of the opinion, rule everything out first and then switch out the stator.
+Guy down at Shore Marine in Quinby, VA. seemed like a very knowledgeable and experienced guy; he was of the opinion to rule everything out first and then switch out the stator.
 Testing stator was useless.
 Stator will test out good but fail when under real use.
-FWIW !!!

 Powered by: Ultimate Bulletin Board, Freeware Version 2000

 Purchase our Licensed Version- which adds many more features!